bk/wmk/readme.md

 ## A note on Pandoc

-Pandoc's variant of Markdown is very featureful and sophisticated, but since its use involves spawning an external process for each Markdown file being converted, it is quite a bit slower than Python-Markdown.
+Pandoc's variant of Markdown is very featureful and sophisticated, but since its use in `wmk` involves spawning an external process for each Markdown file being converted, it is quite a bit slower than Python-Markdown.
 Therefore, it is only recommended if you really do need it.
-Often, even if you do need it, it can be turned on for individual pages rather than for the entire site.
+Often, even if you do, it can be turned on for individual pages or site sections rather than for the entire site.

 If you decide to use Pandoc for a medium or large site, it is recommended to turn the `use_cache` setting on in the configuration file.
-Note, however, that currently caching is not applied to files that are to be postprocessed after being converted to HTML.
-The most common reason for this is that you are using either the `linkto()` or the `pagelist()` shortcode in the page.
+When doing this, be aware that content that is sensitive to changes apart from the content file will need to be marked as non-cacheable by adding `no_cache: true` to the frontmatter.
+If you for instance call the `pagelist()` shortcode in the page, you would as a rule want to mark the file in this way.

 The `markdown_extensions` setting will of course not affect `pandoc`, but there is one extension which is partially emulated in `wmk`'s Pandoc setup, namely